-I liked the look of the small rustic planter and simply couldn’t resist to make another one, bigger and probably stronger too.
+I liked the look of the small rustic planter and simply couldn’t resist making another one, bigger and probably stronger too.
 Same as the small one, this one too is built of 1×7’s, I also ripped some 2×3’s in half for the legs and the bottom rails.
 I used screws instead of nails and drainage slots instead of drilled holes.
 Very heavy and deep box, ideal for plants with longer roots.
 It’s supposed to last 3 years, maybe longer.

 I put everything together using screws.
 First I only used a single screw for each end of a board, that way the box squared itself up when placed on its legs.
 Then I reinforced each corner with more screws.
 Next, I cut the bottom rails and the bottom boards to size.

 Instead of drilling holes for drainage, I spaced the boards from each other and covered the gaps with plastic drywall mesh, fixed with staples.
 That way the drainage was improved making it better for the plants and extending the planter’s life.